Jawshoewaugh/BIMM143/README.md

-# BIMM143
-BIMM143RStudio

-# This repo is for my UCSD bioinformatics class.
+# This repo is for my UCSD bioinformatics class - BIMM 143.

 **Everything I did!**